Expressions

 Id ::=

-The given identifier denotes a variable in scope, specifically
+The given identifier must denote a variable in scope.
+Such a variable may be

 Operator expressions